Museums in St. Pete Clearwater

 History & Heritage Museums

 Named after a historian and civil rights activist, the Dr. Carter G. Woodson African American Museum in the Deuces Live neighborhood in St. Pete hosts exhibits, events and discussions to promote understanding of Black history.
 A Black History Matters street mural is in front of the museum – a contribution of many local artists.
-This museum is modest in size now, but there are plans to expand it into a 29,000-square-foot space (stay tuned).
+This museum is modest in size now, but there are plans to expand it into a much larger facility.

 Check out the Tarpon Springs Heritage Museum, which chronicles the town’s development into a Greek enclave.
 It’s fitting that the setting looks over the bayou, where the sponge industry still thrives.
 The nearby Tarpon Springs Cultural Center hosts events and also shows a 20-minute film about town history.
 Tour a former Victorian mansion, now the Safford House Museum, to get a glimpse of what life was like in Tarpon Springs in the late 1800s.